 Though if some of your remote workers are telecommuting from different time zones, try hosting activities like asking team members to share photos and funny stories can also help employees feel connected.
 At Cooleaf, we asked our team to use the platform to post photos of their home workspace.
 It was a great opportunity to do something fun during an otherwise gloomy week – and we were able to meet some new furry team members, too!

-Check out our full list of challenges designed to keep engagement strong while employees are working remotely.
+Check out our list of activities designed to keep engagement strong while employees are working remotely.